Unit 4: Atomic Structure (structure of the atom, electron configurations, Bohr atom)

 Oxygen lab

 We will make and test oxygen gas.
-A classic lab exercise making and collecting an atmospheric gas, and testing it under different conditions.
+This is a classic lab, making and collecting an atmospheric gas, and testing it under different conditions.
+Remember to bring the lab handout!

 We will make and test oxygen gas.
-A classic lab exercise making and collecting an atmospheric gas, and testing it under different conditions.
+This is a classic lab, making and collecting an atmospheric gas, and testing it under different conditions.
+Remember to bring the lab handout!

 o2_lab_handout.pdf |